-ENGL 0010 Lab for ENGL 1010 3 cr.

-3 hr./week

-Pre-Req: Placement by testing

-Co-Req: ENGL 1010
+Pre-Req: Placement by testing Co-Req: ENGL 1010

-Co-requisite English lab for students with English ACT scores 15-17 enrolling in ENGL 1010.
-Completion will satisfy the Tennessee Board of Regents learning support writing competencies.
+Co-requisite course for students with English ACT scores of 17 and below enrolling in ENGL 1010.
+This course provides additional instruction, workshops, conferencing, and/or other activities designed to enhance the student's experience in ENGL 1010.
 This course does not meet English requirements for graduation or elective credits for graduation.